 The Company may, from time to time, issue flow-through common shares to finance a portion of its exploration program.
 Pursuant to the terms of the flow-through share agreements, these shares transfer the tax deductibility of qualifying resource properties to investors.
 On the date of issuance of the flow-through shares, the premium relating to the proceeds received in excess of the fair value of the Company's common shares is allocated to premium on flow-through shares liability.
 If renouncement is retrospective, the Company derecognizes the premium liability when the paperwork to renounce is filed.
-If the renouncement is prospective, the Company derecognizes the premium liability as qualifying flow-through expenditures are incurred.
-The reduction to the premium liability in the period of renunciation is recognized through operations.
+If the renouncement is prospective, the Company derecognizes the premium liability in the period of renunciation is recognized through operations.

-The Company may also be subject to a Part XII.6 tax on flow-through proceeds renounced under the look-back rule, in accordance with Government of Canada flow-through regulations.
+The Company may also be subject to a Part XII.6 tax on flow-through proceeds renounced under the lookback rule, in accordance with Government of Canada flow-through regulations.
 When applicable, this tax is reflected as a financial expense.